-Average utilities and bills in Ireland
+Average Utilities and Bills in Ireland

-The average expense on clothing for both men and women can be between €60 to €80.
+The average expense of clothing for both men and women can be between €60 to €80.
 However, if you shop from premium brands, it can also go up to as much as €100.
 For an average-sized apartment with either one or two rooms, the cost for cooling, electricity, garbage, etc., is around €180 per month.
 The average price of the internet and the mobile phone bill is close to €80.

 The average gas bill in Ireland turns out to be €805.
 However, the gas bills are less during the summers and high during the winter months.

-Tips to save money in Ireland
+Tips to Save Money in Ireland

 When you make the decision of leaving your home country and settling elsewhere, you must take into account the responsibilities that come with the decision.
 One of the things that people take for granted is handling their finances.
 The cost of living in Ireland for international students varies depending on their home country.
 Most students and young individuals usually do not have much idea about saving and investing.